openharmony/docs/en/application-dev/reference/apis/js-apis-application-abilityDelegatorRegistry.md

-# @ohos.application.abilityDelegatorRegistry
+# @ohos.application.abilityDelegatorRegistry (AbilityDelegatorRegistry)

 The **AbilityDelegatorRegistry** module provides APIs for storing the global registers of the registered **AbilityDelegator** and **AbilityDelegatorArgs** objects.
 You can use the APIs to obtain the **AbilityDelegator** and **AbilityDelegatorArgs** objects of an application.

 > **NOTE**
 >
-> The initial APIs of this module are supported since API version 8.
+> The APIs of this module are supported since API version 8 and deprecated since API version 9.
+You are advised to use [@ohos.app.ability.abilityDelegatorRegistry](js-apis-app-ability-abilityDelegatorRegistry.md) instead.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import